shrysjain/shrysjain/README.md

 Discord Messages - Medium Response Time<br>
 GitHub Issues - Slow Response Time<br>
 Other - Slow/Medium Response Time
+**Please note these times are by average, and will be satisfied if there is no exception.
+Check the latest news at the top to see**

 ### Other
 Nothin right now.
 LOL!